Giants vs. Mets Player Props Betting Odds

-LaMonte Wade Jr and Pete Alonso are two of the players with prop bets available when the San Francisco Giants and the New York Mets meet at Citi Field on Friday (first pitch at 7:10 PM ET).
+LaMonte Wade Jr and Pete Alonso are two of the players with prop bets on the table when the San Francisco Giants and the New York Mets meet at Citi Field on Saturday (starting at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!